 La Estrella kills it in the pan dulce department.
 It’s no surprise that their empanadas have an almost cult-like following here in Tucson.

-Pumpkin empanadas are available year round, but fall is when they are the most coveted.
+Pumpkin empanadas are available year-round, but they’re most coveted in fall.
 The pastry isn’t overly sweet and has a nice buttery flake to it.
-This complements the dense pumpkin spice filling.
+This complements the dense pumpkin-spice filling.

-It’s a nice alternative to the traditional — very sweet and fruity — empanadas that you can find at La Estrella as well.
+It’s a superb alternative to the traditional, sweet and fruity empanadas that you find at La Estrella as well.

 For more information, visit laestrellabakeryincaz.com.

 If you’re into the pumpkin empanadas, you won’t want to miss those baked at Mendez Bakery either.
 Read our September 2019 article Former Le Cave’s space finds new life as Mendez Bakery to find out more.

 With four locations in Tucson and one in Oro Valley, First Watch has a convenient location for everyone in town.
 Head on over for a tower of pumpkin pancakes.

 A portion of the profit from every pumpkin pancake order goes to First Watch charity partner No Kid Hungry.
 We fully support their belief that “every kid should have access to food” and pumpkin spice pancakes, of course. 🙂